 Within the framework of IRT, missing values are frequently treated as if they were the result of an incomplete testing design (i.e., subsets of items administered to different respondents) (see, for example, DeMars, 2003).
 The resulting incomplete data can be analyzed with IRT models and estimates of latent abilities.
 However, as Huisman and Molenaar (2001) point out, this strategy for handling item-nonresponse cannot be used in every situation.
 When this approach is not feasible, imputation of missing data appears as an advisable alternative.
 Imputation of missing data in IRT has been studied in the context of unidimensional models (Ayala, Plake, & Impara, 2001; DeMars, 2003; Finch, 2008, 2011; Huisman & Molenaar, 2001; Sijtsma & Van der Ark, 2003).
 Recently, Wolkowitz and Skorupski (2013) proposed a single imputation approach intended to estimate statistical properties of items but not factor scores.
 Finally, no research has yet been undertaken in the framework of multidimensional IRT.

-MI has already been proposed in the context of confirmatory factor analysis, and can be computed using such commercial software as Mplus (Muthén & Muthén, 1998-2011).
+MI has already been proposed in the context of confirmatory factor analysis, and can be computed using , for example, Mplus (Muthén & Muthén, 1998-2011).
 In this context, the copies of data created using MI are analyzed independently but with one restriction: they share the same hypothesis for the factor solution in the population.
 The fact that all the copies of data share the same hypothesis means that the outcomes of the copies of data are comparable, and may consequently be combined to produce one final outcome.
 However, Mplus does not allow MI to be computed in the the context of EFA: as there is no hypothesis of the factor solution in the population (because of the exploratory nature of the analysis), the outcomes obtained in different copies of data are not necessarily comparable.
 This means that the EFA outcomes that are produced for each data copy cannot be directly combined to produce one final outcome.
 This last difficulty seems to indicate that MI cannot be used in EFA.

-We start by presenting a new approach based on the MI of missing responses in psychological tests.
+We start by presenting a new approach based on the MI of missing responses in psychological tests in the context of EFA.
 Our approach focuses on the exploratory nonlinear factor analysis (i.e., the underlying variable approach) of Likert-type items in multidimensional tests.
 The main aim of our method is to make it possible to compute estimates of factor scores for all individuals in the sample.
 In addition, our method does not assume any particular missing response mechanism.
 Finally, we assess the effectiveness of the procedure in two simulation studies: (1) a simulation study based on a real dataset; and (2) a simulation study in which different characteristics of datasets were manipulated.

 Procedure to obtain estimates of latent trait scores for ordinal data

-when data is missing from the dataset
+when data is missing

 The procedure that we propose is based on five main steps that are explained in detail below and summarized in Figure 1.
 None of the analyses included in the five steps is new and they can be found in the literature.
 The merit of our proposal is to point out how they can be used to compute multidimensional exploratory factor analysis when some responses are missing.